What’s in a Name?

 By the mid-1970s, though, the pub could no longer reckon on its recent glory to pull in the punters.
 Even the weekends were not that lively any more.
 This was the time of the 3-day week, power cuts, and general economic difficulties.
 Industry and dock activity on the Island was winding down, and unemployment, poverty and dereliction were on the increase.
 The Island was not an interesting place for outsiders any more.
 Strippers and drag artists were the order of the day in the Waterman’s Arms.

-A few of “the lads” playing pool in the top bar in the late 1970’s.
+This was a period when I spent a lot of time in the Waterman’s Arms (looking back, it seems like I was in there every night, but then again I have a terrible and selective memory).
+I took this photo then – a few of “the lads” playing pool in the top bar in the late 1970’s.
 Coincidentally, “Gary”, the tallest on the left, is the grandson of former landlord George Langton mentioned above.

 The Waterman’s Arms became a popular location for film and television, used as the backdrop for The Long Good Friday, Prospects, The Professionals and others.

 By the turn of the Millennium, the Waterman’s Arms was struggling.
 In 2011 the pub was closed, and the brewery owners were looking for someone to run it.